-Palestinian President urges Trump to rescind Jerusalem, aid decisions
+Palestinian president urges Trump to rescind Jerusalem, aid decisions

 On Wednesday, in his administration’s clearest support for the idea, he said “I like a two-state solution.
 That’s what I think works best,” but later in the day backed off, saying he would also support a one-state solution if both sides wanted it.

+Earlier on Thursday Egyptian President Abdel Fattah al-Sisi called for a resumption of Israel-Palestinian peace talks when he met Israeli Prime Minister Benjamin Netanyahu on the sidelines of the U.N.
+General Assembly, Sisi’s office said.

+Netanyahu, who said he was not surprised by Trump’s initial comments on the two-state solution, is due to address the assembly later on Thursday.

-Reporting by Yara Bayoumy, John Irish and Arshad Mohammed; Editing by James Dalgleish
+Reporting by Yara Bayoumy, John Irish and Arshad Mohammed in New York, Dan Williams in Jerusalem; Editing by James Dalgleish